jiaqileng/diffBloqade/README.md

 ```

 ## Demos
+1. State preparation

-In 'example.jl', we provide a minimal example of preparing the 2-qubit Bell state.
-To run the example, simply do:
+In 'state_preparation.jl', we provide several examples of state preparation, including the all-one state, the uniform superposition state, and the 2-qubit Bell state.
+To try the demo, simply run:
 ```bash
 julia example.jl
 ```

+2. Unnitary synthesis

+TBA.

-## Documentation
+## Documentations
 The ansatz we use in **BloqadeControl** is as the following:
 ![](/docs/ansatz.png)